Photo :Roadside Attractions

 The new movie "Margin Call," which opens in select cities today, centers on a 24-hour period in a Lehman Brothers-like firm that finds itself on the wrong side of some very bad investments.
 First time writer-director J. C. Chandor could have made an overblown movie a la Oliver Stone, with clear good guys and villains squaring off in dramatic monologues against the backdrop of Hamptons mansions and private jets.
-Instead, Chandor, who is the son of a Wall Street stockbroker, offers a much quieter, and, one surmises, realistic, take.
+Instead, Chandor, who is the son of a Wall Street stockbroker, offers a much quieter, and, one surmises, a more realistic take.
 The film takes place in the sterile halls and boardrooms of a Manhattan office building.
 The conversations are tense and hushed.
-No one is an overt villain, with one exception: Everyone approaches the crisis, which could be ruinous to millions, with a completely amoral logic.
+With one exception, no one comes off as an overt villain.
+Everyone approaches the crisis, which could be ruinous to millions, with a completely amoral logic.

 For anyone who watched Charles Ferguson's terrific documentary "Inside Job" — and there was no movie more frightening last year than that movie — the scene rings true.
 The mathematics involved with creating and trading derivatives has become so abstruse that only people like MIT-trained rocket scientists can understand them.
-More to the point, as Chandor deftly underlines, Sullivan — along with other characters — is part of a whole generation that was so seduced by staggering Wall Street salaries they veered away from making something useful for society, like rockets and bridges, to making something essentially useless to society, like credit default swaps.
+More to the point, as Chandor deftly underlines, Sullivan is a part of a generation seduced by staggering Wall Street salaries.
+Instead of making something useful for society, like rockets and bridges, he created products that are useless if not poisonous to society, like credit default swaps.

 In that boardroom scene, Tuld outlines a plan to dump the firm's toxic assets even though that would cause tremendous economic devastation.
 And with the exception of veteran seller Sam Rogers (Kevin Spacey in a terrific performance), no one raises objections.
 After all, the prime directive of the company, as Tuld puts it, is to "survive."